innogames/igvm/README.md

     * offline - boolean, allow offline migration, default is to attempt online migration and fail if it is impossible due to hypervisor of network configuration
-    * offline_transport - choose between the fast `drbd` or the simple `netcat` offline transport methods
+    * disk_transport - choose disk migration method:
+      * netcat - copy whole disk device contents over netcat, offline only, VM stays offline during the whole process
+      * drbd - live disk replication for offline or online migration, for offline migration VM will be shut down for a brief moment
+      * qemu - native migration via qemu and libvirt, online only
     * ignore_reserved - boolean, allow migration to an online_reserved
       hypervisor